 - “How will we measure success?”

-Information that is tracked by Evergage as a visitor moves around on your site.
+Information that is tracked by Interaction Studio as a visitor moves around on your site.
 These are things like pages viewed and time spent on a page.

 Implied (or Contextual) data

-Data that is passed to Evergage when a visitor lands on your site based on the visitor’s IP address and referring source.
+Data that is passed to Interaction Studio when a visitor lands on your site based on the visitor’s IP address and referring source.
 These are things like geographical data and device type.

 How many times the campaign was seen.
 This may be greater than the number of unique visitors since they may see a campaign more than once.